MrMegaNova/vagrant-windows11/README.md

 # Windows Vagrant Setup

-This vagrant box spins up a Windows Enterprise Evaluation machine with Chrome, Firefox and Notepad++ preinstalled.
+This vagrant box spins up a Windows Enterprise Evaluation machine with Chrome and Firefox preinstalled.

 The Windows is debloated during the setup (removing all the bullshit Microsoft is preinstalling).

-The keyboard is set to a German layout.
+The keyboard is set to a French layout.
 Adjust `scripts/keyboard.ps1` if you want something else.

 ## Run